 Here is one reason that does not always get as much attention as it deserves: Volunteering can be fun!

 Volunteering is one way to explore your interests and passions—for free!
-You might not be getting paid, but you can involve yourself with organizations that you might otherwise pay to attend, like a museum.
+You might not be getting paid, but you can get involved with organizations that you might otherwise pay to attend, like a museum.
 That way, you will get an up-close, in-depth relationship with the exhibits without paying an extra dime.

 It can also be extremely rewarding and fulfilling for you.
-People often get involved with causes in order to find meaning in their lives or give their free time a sense of purpose.
+People often volunteer in order to find meaning in their lives or give their free time a sense of purpose.
 This is why people might volunteer at church, for example, or with a charity that helps people in need.

 Doing volunteer work that you believe is meaningful, or making a difference, can provide psychological and emotional benefits that are far more valuable to some people than money.
 Volunteering can provide you with renewed creativity, motivation, and vision.
 These perks will carry over into your personal and professional life.

 Volunteering can also be relaxing—if you are tending to a community garden or cooking in a soup kitchen, for example.
-Or, if you like to be busy and challenged, you can choose a volunteer opportunity that provides an energizing escape from your day-to-day routine of work, school, or family commitments.
+Or, if you like to stay busy, choose a volunteer opportunity that provides an energizing escape from your day-to-day routine of work, school, or family commitments.

 You will have a richer and more enjoyable volunteering experience if you first take some time to identify your goals and interests.
 Think about why you want to volunteer.
 What would you enjoy doing?
 The opportunities that match with both your goals and your interests are most likely to be fun and fulfilling.